 recovery.conf file is used to prevent the old primary database from starting until the file is removed, preventing the node from starting as a second primary in the cluster.
 If the promotion is part of a switchover, recovery settings are handled as described above.

-The Primary agent remains running, and assumes a status of Idle.
+The primary agent remains running and assumes a status of Idle.

-Note that this command instructs the service to ignore the value specified in the
+This command instructs the service to ignore the value specified in the

 auto.failover parameter in the cluster properties file.

 To return a node to the role of primary, place the node first in the promotion list:

 For more information about the efm utility, see Using the efm utility.

 When you stop an agent, Failover Manager removes the node's address from the cluster members list on all of the running nodes of the cluster but doesn't remove the address from the Failover Manager Allowed node host list.

 To stop the Failover Manager agent on RHEL/CentOS 7.x or RHEL/Rocky Linux/AlmaLinux 8.x, assume superuser privileges and invoke the command: